The numbers aren’t pretty.

 How do managers break this cycle while also addressing their employees’ needs?
 Global Dynamics Senior Associate and executive coaching expert Maya Hu-Chan says the answer is for the busy manager to learn how to become a coach to their employees.

 According to Sir John Whitmore, a leading figure in executive coaching, the definition of coaching is “unlocking a person’s potential to maximize their own performance.
 It is helping them to learn rather than teaching them.”
-When done right, coaching can also help with employee engagement; it is often more motivating to bring your expertise to a situation than to be told what to do.
+When done right, coaching can also help with employee engagement; it is typically more motivating to bring your expertise to a situation than to be told what to do.

 We now know that the awkward, once-a-year performance review is not effective.
 Employees become defensive and deflated when rated and ranked based on old information or based on biases from a manager who doesn’t really understand their work.
 But, at the same time, gone are the days of the manager who stands over your shoulder.
 The manager doesn’t have the time for that and employees don’t want that level of monitoring or micromanaging.

 Sidebar: If you want to see a hilarious example of an “old school” management style, check out the 1999 American comedy Office Space (“Did you get the memo?”).

 In recent years, forward-thinking organizations have begun to move away from traditional top-down command-and-control management styles to a more participative and consultative leadership approach in which the coach-manager plays a pivotal role.